top of page

 The "I" in DIGIN: Intestinal Permeability and the Gut's Gatekeeper Function

 "Leaky gut" is one of those terms that provokes strong reactions.
 Some patients have been told it explains everything wrong with their health.
 Others have been assured it is not real at all.
-In clinical practice, intestinal permeability is a normal, tightly regulated physiological process.
-However, when regulation is lost, symptoms that once seemed unrelated may begin to appear.
-The gut lining is thin and precise by design The intestinal lining is only one cell thick.
-That t
+In clinical practice, intestinal permeability is a normal, tightly regulated physiological process, until regulation is lost.
+When that happens, symptoms that once seemed unrelated may begin to appear.
+The gut lining is thin and precise by design The intestinal lining is only one cell thi

 Frankie Gan